Women should fill two EU top jobs, Tusk says

 Meanwhile, other individual countries painted a different picture to the Czech Republic or Hungary, with women making up 77 percent of Finnish MEPs the last time round, for instance.

-Four of the largest EU countries - France, Italy, Poland, Spain - as well as Slovenia also fielded around 50 percent female candidates in last week's EP vote in a more egalitarian spirit.
+Four of the largest EU countries - France, Italy, Poland, Spain - as well as Slovenia also fielded some 50 percent female candidates in last week's EP vote in a more egalitarian spirit.

 ECB post